 When you start to put these granular strategies in place at scale, you need a strong foundation in data and technology to be successful.

 3. Rethink how you retarget.
 Just about every brand does retargeting.
 (Also called remarketing, it allows you to serve ads only to people who have already interacted with your brand online.)
 But similar to the example above, doing this successfully starts with setting up the account to solve for a very specific need.
-Let’s take e-commerce businesses as an example: Online shopping has grown by more than 30 percent in 2020, leaving many online retailers managing frequent in-stock and out-of-stock changes.
+Let’s take e-commerce businesses as an example: Online shopping grew by more than 30 percent in 2020, leaving many online retailers managing frequent in-stock and out-of-stock changes.

 Rather than lose a sale due to an out-of-stock product, you can retarget these shoppers with other similar products.
 This requires a sophisticated social tagging strategy, including tagging pages that feature products that are often out of stock and identifying appropriate alternate products.
 In addition to driving revenue, this strategy delivers a positive customer experience.